micah686/VnManager/Notes.md

 Come back to EfEntity
-check on UserSettings.xaml about DataContext possibly add a template for the statusbar see about a global style for hyperlink unload other views? move as many images to svg/xaml, like in StatusBarViewModel Add a handle method for vndb response
-AddVnViewModel check radio buttons before adding check the progress percentage possibly work on cleaning up VnLinks on Binding
+check on UserSettings.xaml about DataContext possibly add a template for the statusbar unload other views? move as many images to svg/xaml, like in StatusBarViewModel AddVnViewModel check radio buttons before adding check the progress percentage possibly work on cleaning up VnLinks on Binding